Les Très Belles Heures de Notre-Dame

-Les Très Belles Heures de Notre-Dame was an illuminated manuscript commissioned by John, Duke of Berry in 1389 and whose production was probably interrupted around 1409.
-Very early in its life it was split up, with the book of hours proper now in the Bibliothèque nationale de France (NAL 3093), the missal or Turin Hours in Turin's Museo Civico d'Arte Antica (ms. inv.
+The Très Belles Heures de Notre-Dame is an illuminated manuscript commissioned by the French prince John, Duke of Berry in 1389, whose production was probably interrupted around 1409.
+It seems to have been conceived, very unusually, as a combined book of hours, prayer-book and missal, all parts to be lavishly illustrated.The manuscript was never completed and very early in its life it seems to have been split up, with the book of hours proper, whose illumination was largely complete, now in the Bibliothèque nationale de France (NAL 3093) and known as Les Très Belles Heures de Notre-Dame ("The Very Beautiful Hours of Our Lady").
+The missal portion is known as the Turin–Milan Hours and is mostly in Turin's Museo Civico d'Arte Antica (ms. inv.
 No. 47) and a prayer book mostly lost in a fire in Turin in 1904 (except for one folio in the Louvre as RF2022-2024 and another in the Getty Center as Ms.67).